SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 The last 3 steps that culminate with verifying the signature(s) require determining the key state of the Issuer at the time of issuance, this may require additional verification steps as per the KERI, PTEL, and CESR-Proof protocols.

-To protect against later forgery given a later compromise of the signing keys of the Issuer, the issuer MUST anchor an issuance proof digest seal to the ACDC in its KEL.
-This seal binds the signing key state to the issuance.
-There are two cases.
-In the first case, an issuance/revocation registry is used.
-In the second case, an issuance/revocation registry is not used.

-When the ACDC is registered using an issuance/revocation TEL (Transaction Event Log) then the issuance proof seal digest is the SAID of the issuance (inception) event in the ACDC's TEL entry.
-The issuance event in the TEL includes the SAID of the ACDC.
-This binds the ACDC to the issuance proof seal in the Issuer's KEL through the TEL entry.

-When the ACDC is not registered using an issuance/revocation TEL then the issuance proof seal digest is the SAID of the ACDC itself.

-In either case, this issuance proof seal makes a verifiable binding between the issuance of the ACDC and the key state of the Issuer at the time of issuance.
-Because the SAID of the ACDC is also bound to the aggregated value *A* provided as the attribute section, `a`, field, value, then the attribute details of each attribute block are also bound to the key state.

-The requirement of an anchored issuance proof seal means that the forger Must first successfully publish in the KEL of the issuer an inclusion proof digest seal bound to a forged ACDC.
-This makes any forgery attempt detectable.
-To elaborate, the only way to successfully publish such a seal is in a subsequent interaction event in a KEL that has not yet changed its key state via a rotation event.
-Whereas any KEL that has changed its key state via a rotation must be forked before the rotation.
-This makes the forgery attempt either detectable as duplicity in any KEL that has changed its key state or both detectable and recoverable via rotation in any KEL that has not yet changed its key state.
-In any event, the issuance proof seal makes any later attempt at forgery using compromised keys detectable.

-A private selective disclosure ACDC provides significant correlation minimization because a presenter may use a metadata ACDC prior to acceptance by the disclosee of the terms of the chain-link confidentiality expressed in the rule section [[41]].
-Thus only malicious disclosees who violate chain-link confidentiality may correlate between presentations of a given private selective disclosure ACDC.
+A private selectively disclosable ACDC provides significant correlation minimization because a presenter may use a metadata ACDC prior to acceptance by the disclosee of the terms of the chain-link confidentiality expressed in the rule section [[41]].
+Thus only malicious disclosees who violate chain-link confidentiality may correlate between presentations of a given private selectively disclosable ACDC.
 Nonetheless, they are not able to discover any undisclosed attributes.

 #### Inclusion Proof via Merkle Tree

-The inclusion proof via aggregated list may be somewhat verbose when there are a large number of attribute blocks in the selectively discloseable attribute section.
-A more efficient approach is to create a Merkle tree of the attribute block digests and set the value in compact form of the top level attribute section, *a*, field to the Merkle tree root digest [[48]].
+The inclusion proof via aggregated list may be somewhat verbose when there are a large number of attribute blocks in the selectively disclosable attribute section.
+A more efficient approach is to create a Merkle tree of the attribute block digests and let the aggregate, *A*, be the Merkle tree root digest [[48]].
+Specifically, set the value of the top-level attribute section, `a`, field to the aggregate, *A* whose value is the Merkle tree root digest [[48]].

 The Merkle tree needs to have appropriate second-pre-image attack protection of interior branch nodes [[49]][[50]].
-The discloser then only needs to provide a subset of digests from the Merkle tree to prove that a given digest, *a<sub>j</sub>* contributed to the Merkle tree root digest.
+The discloser then only needs to provide a subset of digests from the Merkle tree to prove that a given digest, *a<sub>j</sub>* contributed to the Merkle tree root digest, *A*.
 For ACDCs with a small number of attributes the added complexity of the Merkle tree approach may not be worth the savings in verbosity.

-#### Hierarchical Derivation at Issuance of Selective Disclosure ACDCs
+#### Hierarchical Derivation at Issuance of Selectively Disclosable Attribute ACDCs

-The amount of data transferred between the Issuer and Issuee ( or recipient in the case of an untargeted ACDC) at issuance of a selective disclosure ACDC may be minimized by using a hierarchical deterministic derivation function to derive the value of the `u` fields from a shared secret salt [[27]].
+The amount of data transferred between the Issuer and Issuee (or recipient in the case of an untargeted ACDC) at issuance of a selectively disclosable attribute ACDC may be minimized by using a hierarchical deterministic derivation function to derive the value of the UUDI, `u`, fields from a shared secret salt [[27]].

 There are several ways that the Issuer may securely share that secret salt.
-Given that Ed25519 key pairs control the Issuer and Issuee  AIDs, (or recipient AID in the case of an untargeted ACDC) corresponding X15519 asymmetric encryption key pairs may be derived from the controlling Ed25519 key pairs.
+Given that an Ed25519 key pair(s) controls each of the Issuer and Issuee  AIDs, (or recipient AID in the case of an untargeted ACDC) a corresponding X15519 asymmetric encryption key pair(s) may be derived from each controlling Ed25519 key pair(s).
 An X25519 public key may be derived from an Ed25519 public key.
 Likewise, an X25519 private key may be derived from an Ed25519 private key.

 In an interactive approach, the Issuer derives a public asymmetric X25519 encryption key from the Issuee's published Ed25519 public key and the Issuee derives a public asymmetric X25519 encryption key from the Issuer's published Ed25519 public key.
 The two then interact via a Diffie-Hellman (DH) key exchange to create a shared symmetric encryption key [43]][[44]].
 The shared symmetric encryption key may be used to encrypt the secret salt or the shared symmetric encryption key itself may be used has high entropy cryptographic material from which the secret salt may be derived.

 In a non-interactive approach, the Issuer derives an X25519 asymmetric public encryption key from the Issuee's (recipient's) public Ed25519 public key.
 The Issuer then encrypts the secret salt with that public asymmetric encryption key and signs the encryption with the Issuer's private Ed25519 signing key.
 This is transmitted to the Issuee, who verifies the signature and decrypts the secret salt using the private X25519 decryption key derived from the Issuee's private Ed25519 key.
 This non-interactive approach is more scalable for AIDs that are controlled with a multi-sig group of signing keys.
 The Issuer can broadcast to all members of the Issuee's (or recipient's) multi-sig signing group individually asymmetrically encrypted and signed copies of the secret salt.

-In addition to the secret salt, the Issuer provides to the Issuee (recipient) a template of the ACDC but with empty `u` (UUID) and `d` (SAID) fields for each block with such fields.
-Each `u` field value is then derived from the shared salt with a path prefix that indexes a specific block.
-Given the `u` field (UUID) value, the `d` field (SAID) may then be derived.
-Likewise, both full and compact versions of the ACDC may then be generated.
-An example derivation path could be the string "0" for the top-level UUID, `u`, field (for private ACDCS), and the string "0/0" for the zeroth indexed attribute in the attributes array.
-Likewise the string "0/1" for the next attribute and so on.
+In addition to the secret salt, the Issuer provides to the Issuee (recipient) a template of the ACDC but with empty UUID, `u`, and SAID, `d`, fields in each block with such fields.
+Each UUID, `u`, field value is then derived from the shared salt with a path prefix that indexes a specific block.
+Given the UUID, `u`, field value, the SAID, `d`, field value may then be derived.
+Likewise, both compact and uncompacted versions of the ACDC may then be generated.
+The derivation path for the top-level UUID, `u`, field (for private ACDCS), is the string "0" and derivation path the the the zeroth indexed attribute in the attributes array is the string "0/0".
+Likewise next attribute's derivation path is the string "0/1" and so forth.

 In addition to the shared salt and ACDC template, the Issuer also provides its signature(s) on its own generated compact version ACDC.
 The Issuer may also provide references to the anchoring issuance proof seals.
-Everything else an Issuee (recipient) needs to make a verifiable presentation can be computed at the time of presentation by the Issuee.
+Everything else an Issuee (recipient) needs to make a verifiable presentation/disclosure can be computed at the time of presentation/disclosure by the Issuee.

-#### Non-compact Selectively Disclosed Attribute Informative Example
+#### Uncompacted Selectively Disclosable Attribute ACDC Informative Example

 ~~~json